tatiananantes/skills-workshops/practicals/language-into-code/COACH_INSTRUCTIONS.md

 ## Starter (5 minutes)

-- Use a physical procedure to demonstrate the idea of code as a set of precise instructions which can be interpreted by the computer eg [make a sandwich](https://www.youtube.com/watch?v=euFj8D1A1Kw)
+- Use a physical procedure to demonstrate the idea of code as a set of precise instructions which can be interpreted by the computer e.g. [make a sandwich](https://www.youtube.com/watch?v=euFj8D1A1Kw)

 ## Exercise 1 -> Group challenge